 Geology got into the hands of the theoreticians who were conditioned by the social and political history of their day more than by observations in the field.
 We have allowed ourselves to be brain-washed into avoiding any interpretation of the past that involves extreme and what might be termed ‘catastrophic’ processes.
 However, it seems to me that the stratigraphical record is full of examples of processes that are far from ‘normal’ in the usual sense of the word.
 In particular we must conclude that sedimentation in the past has often been very rapid indeed and very spasmodic.
 This may be called the ‘Phenomenon of the Catastrophic Nature of the Stratigraphic Record’.

-Having already considered the question in relation to the background sedimentation of shallow seas in the Cretaceous period, we now turn to the sediments left by tides, forces of nature that are also not catastrophic.
+Having considered the question in relation to the background sedimentation of shallow seas in the Cretaceous period, we now turn to the sediments left by tides.
+These forces of nature that are also not catastrophic.
 While coasts are continually being eroded by landslip and the pounding of waves, tides usually only re-distribute sediment, shifting it back and forth from place to place.
 Their work is ephemeral.
-Occasionally, a change in current flow can lead to the preservation of sand bodies metres thick, but such occurrences are always susceptible to being re-eroded, by wind if not water.
+Occasionally, a change in current flow can lead to the preservation of sand bodies metres thick, but such accumulations are always susceptible to being re-eroded, by wind if not water.
 To create a permanent record requires rapid subsidence and burial.

 Tidally formed beds should therefore be rare in geology, especially those that show patterns diagnostic of 6- or 12-hour tidal periods.
-Based on present rates of radioactive decay, sedimentation rates were typically around 0.01-1 mm per year, depending on whether the regime was quiet or vigorous.
+Based on present rates of radioactive decay, sedimentation rates in general were typically around 0.01-1 mm per year, depending on whether the regime was quiet or vigorous.
 Chalk was at the low end of the scale, high-energy deposits such as the Old Red Sandstone at the high end.
-But even where rates were high, six hours of sedimentation would have produced only a 0.0007 mm increase in thickness: about one hundredth the thickness of a sheet of paper.
+But even where rates were rapid, six hours of sedimentation would have produced only a 0.0007 mm increase in thickness: about one hundredth the thickness of a sheet of paper.
 They would have left no mark on the record.

 Tides are strongest just after new moon, when the combination of the Moon’s and the Sun’s gravitational pull is at a maximum, and weakest just after full moon.
 The strongest motion is called the spring tide, when there is most ‘spring’ or bulge in the oceans.
 The weakest is called the neap tide.
-Thus in each lunar cycle there are two spring tides and two neap tides.
+In each lunar cycle there are thus two spring tides and two neap tides.

 It is the distinctive combination of these rhythms that makes it possible for lunar cycles to be identified in the sedimentary record.
 The in-and-out rhythm of each flood and ebb over approximately 12 or 24 hours is coupled with variation from strong to weak and weak to strong over one lunar month.